Zexi-Ye/pneumonia-xray/README.md

 First, the datasets are severely **imbalanced**.
 In both the training and the testing datasets, positive observations outnumber negative observations by a substantial margin (3843 vs. 1312 in training set, 390 vs. 234 in testing set).
 Thus, we need to employ some base-rate invariant metrics (such as F-score) to obtain a more robust evaluation.

 Second, the costs associated with **false positives** and **false negatives** differ immensely.
-Since we are operating in the medical field, a false negative would typically lead to far greater consequences than a false positive, in that the latter would cause some minor panic and potentially prompt a re-examination, while the former would lead to a lack of crucial treatment, allowing the patient's condition to deteriorate unchecked.
+Since we are operating in the medical field, a false negative would typically lead to far greater consequences than a false positive, in that the latter would cause some minor panic and potentially prompt a re-examination, while the former would lead to a lack of crucial treatment, allowing the patient's condition to deteriorate unchecked.

 Therefore, we will evaluate the models in favor of metrics that are robust to class imbalance.
 Tables of metrics are displayed as follows.